Imposing sanctions against Russia and Belarus

 3. Economic sanctions aimed at key sectors of the Russian economy, including energy, transport, aviation, the defence industry, commodities and services.

-These measures include bans on the export or import of certain items to or from Russia (including light weapons, aircraft and related equipment, dual-use and advanced technology items, materials, etc.), an embargo on gold, bans of Russian-flagged ships from ports, additional restrictions on the services sector, ban on the export of drones, chemical and biological equipment and electronic components, in the aviation sector, ban on investment in the Russian mining sector.
+These measures include bans on the export or import of certain items to or from Russia (including light weapons, aircraft and related equipment, dual-use and advanced technology items, materials, etc.), an embargo on gold, bans of Russian-flagged ships from ports, additional restrictions on the services sector, a ban on the export of drones, chemical and biological equipment and electronic components, in the aviation sector, a ban on investment in the Russian mining sector.
+The 12th sanctions package imposed a prohibition on the direct or indirect import, purchase or transfer of diamonds from Russia.
+That prohibition applies to diamonds originating in Russia, diamonds exported from Russia, diamonds transiting Russia, and, from March 2024, to Russian diamonds when processed in third countries.

-The energy sector, which is strategic for financing Russia’s war, is targeted: Member States have also decided to ban Russian coal imports (since August 2022), as well as oil imports by sea from Russia (since 5 December 2022 for crude oil and 5 February 2023 for refined petroleum products), which concerns almost all oil exported to EU countries.
-The measures adopted by the European Union also include a price cap on oil that Russia sells third countries.
+The energy sector, which is strategic for financing Russia’s war, is targeted: The Member States have decided to ban Russian coal imports (since August 2022), as well as oil imports by sea from Russia (since 5 December 2022 for crude oil and 5 February 2023 for refined petroleum products), which concerns almost all its oil exports to EU countries.
+The measures adopted by the European Union also include a price cap on Russia’s oil sales to third countries.
 This cap, which complements the European embargo, was adopted in collaboration with the partners of the Price Cap Coalition (G7, European Commission, Australia).
-It aims to reduce income that Russia earns from oil exports while avoiding a shock to global prices.
+It aims to reduce Russia’s income from oil exports while avoiding a shock to global prices.
+A new import ban on liquefied propane gas was also imposed in the 12th sanctions package.

 4. Measures addressing disinformation and misinformation campaigns, including suspension of broadcasting by Sputnik, Russia Today, Rossiya 24, NTV, Rossiya 1, REN TV and Pervyi Kanal in the EU Member States until the aggression against Ukraine ends.